DPS reserves the right to reject any entry which does not meet the following requirements×

 Further technical information will be supplied, on request by the External Competition Secretary.
 You may wish to send a test output for testing on club equipment prior to submitting your entry.

 - Sequences should be no longer than eight minutes from sound or visual commencement to conclusion.
 Up to two sequences may be entered by any one member.
 Each sequence entered should contain a title, but the author’s name should not be shown.
-Title, entrant’s DPS number and duration of the sequence should be clearly identified on the CD/DVD/Pendrive/USB Stick.
+Title, entrant’s DPS number and duration of the sequences should be clearly identified in the file name and/ or USB Stick.

-Each sequence entered must be submitted on a separate CD/DVD/Pendrive/USB Stick.
+Each sequence entered must be submitted on a separate USB Stick (where USB stick is used).

-- A separate entry form must be submitted for each sequence.
-All CD/DVD/Pendrives/USB Sticks and accompanying entry forms should be handed in at the club meeting three weeks prior to the evening of the competition.
+- All entries should be transferred or handed in at the club meeting three weeks prior to the evening of the competition.
 Late entries will not be accepted.

 - Every effort will be made to show all sequences on the evening of the competition.
 However, depending on the number of entries and the timings involved, it may be necessary for the judge to make a pre- selection.
 Entrants will be informed beforehand should this take place.